 Eating instant soup is related to metabolic syndrome

+A recent study published in the Journal of Nutrition showed that women who ate greater amounts of instant soup had a higher risk of metabolic syndrome.
+This was compared to those who ate less, regardless of other eating habits or exercise.
 According to this study, the women that consumed instant soup twice a week were 68% more likely to get metabolic syndrome, which leads to many other more serious diseases like obesity, arterial hypertension, high blood sugar, triglycerides, and low levels of the good HDL cholesterol.
-In addition, people that ate more instant soup had lower amounts of important nutrients, such as:
+Also, people that ate more instant soup had lower amounts of important nutrients, such as: